rotki/rotki/docs/api.rst

    :resjson object decoded_tx_number: A mapping of how many transactions were decoded per requested chain.
 If a chain was not requested no key will exist in the mapping.
    :statuscode 200: Transactions successfully decoded.
-   :statuscode 409: User is not logged in or some other error.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Some other error.
 Check error message for details.
    :statuscode 500: Internal rotki error

 .. http:get:: /api/(version)/blockchains/evm/transactions/decode